 During the 1923-1924 winter season, 441 Beacon was the home of banker Louis Curtis, Jr., and his wife, Mary Sloan (Colt) Curtis.
 They previously had lived at 447 Beacon.
 By the next season, they had moved to 115 Marlborough.

 During the 1924-1925 winter season, 441 Beacon was the home of Arthur Cecil Butler and his wife, Cicely (Hyland) Butler.
 In 1923, they had lived at 162 Riverway.
 He was an importer of textile machinery.
 By the next season, they had moved to 302 Berkeley.

-It remained the Lambda Chi Alpha fraternity house until about 1961, when it moved to 99 Bay State Road.
+441 Beacon remained the Lambda Chi Alpha fraternity house until about 1961, when it moved to 99 Bay State Road.

-By 1961, 441 Beacon was acquired by Nubar J. Dinjian, John H. Ayvazian, Jr., and George Nazarian, trustees of the Penwood Realty Trust.
-In November of 1961, the Trust filed for (and subsequently received) permission to convert the property from a fraternity (lodging house) into ten apartments.
+On November 22, 1961, 441 Beacon was acquired by Nubar J. Dinjian, John H. Ayvazian, Jr., and George Nazarian, trustees of the Penwood Realty Trust.
+That same month, the trust filed for (and subsequently received) permission to convert the property from a fraternity (lodging house) into ten apartments.

 On October 1, 1962, 441 Beacon was acquired from the Penwood Realty Trust by Edward Martin Degener and his wife, Josephine Bennett (Mitchell) Degener.
 They lived at 46 Pinckney.

 On April 24, 1967, 441 Beacon was acquired from the Degeners by Robert White.
 On February 1, 1991, he transferred the property to Charles White Management, Inc.

 441 Beacon remained an apartment house in 2017.